 In the artwork Sju omvävnader (Seven Re-weaves), Kenttä starts off by taking apart rag rugs collected from Kiruna's locals and, with the help of her loom, she puts them together into new stories, in a series of large-scale textile works.

-The work is created publicly on Arent Grapegatan 27, in Kiruna’s city centre, Tue–Sat 10AM–6PM, March–May 2021, and will be shown in its completed state at Konstmuseet i Norr when the museum re-opens physically.
+The work is created publicly on Arent Grapegatan 27, in Kiruna’s city centre, Tue–Sat 10AM–6PM, March–June 2021, and will be shown in its completed state at Konstmuseet i Norr when the museum re-opens physically.
 You can follow the project in our digital channels.

 Anders Kristensson has a degree in photography from Fotohögskolan in Gothenburg and is based in Malmö.
 He has worked as a photographer for 30 years.
 His interest in the people of Norrbotten and the sub-mountain landscape was sparked during a month-long portrait photography trip in the county in 1992.
 Since then he has regularly returned to Norrbotten to cover stories about the forest, the agriculture, the mines and the people of the sparsely populated areas.